DumDumDesigns/Nabsta/README.md

 ![](https://github.com/samuelsegal/Nabsta/blob/master/nabsta_6_5_15_screenshot.png)

-Note: Currently it is required to use headphones to avoid echo from speakers top microphone.
+Note: Currently it is required to use headphones to avoid echo from speakers to microphone.
 Though without headphones an effect is created that may be appealing to some.

 Currently there is a noticable delay in record mode.
 This will be fixed.